ChidiRnweke/blog/src/articles/scala3py4.md

 val name = readLine("Give me a name for your menu item:") val price = readLine("Give me a price for your menu item: ").toFloat

-val positivePrice = PositiveFloat.fromFloat(price).getOrElse(PositiveFloat.zero)
-val item = MenuItem(name, positivePrice)
+// getOrElse zero on the failing path otherwise the real value is returned val positivePrice = PositiveFloat.fromFloat(price).getOrElse(PositiveFloat.zero) val item = MenuItem(name, positivePrice)
 ```

 In this toy example we set all negative input to zero.
 You can imagine in more complex applications this could be changed to retry logic.
 [The full script is here](https://gist.github.com/ChidiRnweke/796c063162542e61e654d5e471d1c9a8).

 While Python offers [NewType](https://docs.python.org/3/library/typing.html#newtype) for a somewhat similar purpose.
-The difference is that the Python `NewType`  is automatically a subtype.
+The difference is that the Python `NewType` is automatically a subtype of the type it's based on.
 This is something we don't want, subtyping means we need to remember what [Liskov Substitution Principle](https://en.wikipedia.org/wiki/Liskov_substitution_principle) is again...
 ### The Degrees of freedom hypothesis

-_Disclaimer: The thoughts shared in this section are not widely recognized theories but rather a personal, thought-stimulating conjecture._
+_Disclaimer: The thoughts shared in this section are not widely recognized theories but rather a personal conjecture._

 To reiterate, the concept of degrees of freedom here refers to the ways one can interact with code—both correctly and incorrectly.
 A type system is one of the tools at our disposal to reduce these degrees of freedom.